ASchneidman/odml_labs/lab2/lab2-benchmarking.md

 4. Any difficulties you encountered here?
 Why or why not?

-We decided to vary the input size to our model and then measure inference times.
+Yes.
+We found that some of the models were so big that we had to delete them from the cache in order to load and test others.
+Also, we encountered very long load times in just loading some of the models to the cache.
+After that though, the inference times for our models were quick and the rest of the tests ran pretty smoothly.

 4: Energy use